knowitall/ollie/README.md

 If you want to run Ollie on a small amount of text without modifying the source code, you can use an executable file that can be run from the command line.
+Please note that Ollie was built using Scala 2.9 and so it requires Java 7.
 Follow these steps to get started:

 1. Download the latest Ollie binary from